Atlantic campaign of 1806

 Departing from Brest on 13 December 1805, it was 12 days before the British Admiralty were aware of the French movements, by which time the French squadrons were deep in the Atlantic, one under Vice-admiral Corentin Urbain de Leissègues intending to cruise in the Caribbean and the other, under Counter-admiral Jean-Baptiste Philibert Willaumez, sailing for the South Atlantic.
 Two British squadrons were hastily mustered and dispatched in pursuit, one under the command of Rear-admiral Sir Richard Strachan and the other under Rear-admiral Sir John Borlase Warren.
-These squadrons were joined by a third under Rear-admiral Sir John Thomas Duckworth, who had deserted his station off Cadiz when he learned news of a French squadron to his south and subsequently crossed the Atlantic in pursuit of Willaumez.
+These squadrons were joined by a third under Rear-admiral Sir John Thomas Duckworth, who had deserted his station off Cádiz when he learned news of a French squadron to his south and subsequently crossed the Atlantic in pursuit of Willaumez.
 Although Willaumez managed to escape into the South Atlantic, Leissègues was less successful and was discovered and destroyed at the Battle of San Domingo in February 1806 by a combined force under Duckworth and Rear-admiral Alexander Cochrane.
 Other squadrons already at sea became embroiled in the campaign: a smaller squadron that had been raiding the African coast under Commodore Jean-Marthe-Adrien l'Hermite since August 1805 provided a diversion to the major campaign but failed to draw off significant British forces, while the remnants of a French squadron under Counter-admiral Charles-Alexandre Léon Durand Linois that had been operating in the Indian Ocean since 1803 was intercepted and defeated by Warren in March, after a chance encounter on its journey back to France.